kadena-io/chainweb-node/README.md

 ### A Word on Testnet Bootstrap Nodes

-For our first iteration of Testnet, while we do have Bootstrap nodes running across the web, we haven't revealed these to the public.
-This is for our own testing purposes.
-Eventually these nodes will be revealed and everyone will be able to participate in the global network.
+For our second iteration of Testnet (v3), the addresses of the Bootstrap nodes running across the web are published below and everyone can participate in the global network.
+(Insert addresses of the ndoes)

 ## Configuring a chainweb node